techshashank80/page-object-generic-testng-java-/README.md

-## Welcome to GitHub Pages
+## Welcome to the my Github Pages

 The framework is based on Java, Testng, Maven & Selenium.
-It used Page object/factory model
+It used Page object/factory model.
+Its ready to use.

-### Markdown
+### Main features

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+It has PageGenerator class  for Better Page Object Model, No need to worry about to maintain the page objects and driver instances while traversing to different pages.

 ```markdown
 Syntax highlighted code block